-American Sign Language (ASL) is the third most common language non-English used in the United States behind Spanish and Chinese [reference] and continues to be one of the fastest growing languages of study in the United States [reference].
+American Sign Language (ASL) is the third most common language non-English used in the United States behind Spanish and Chinese and continues to be one of the fastest growing languages of study in the United States.

 American Sign Language is different from spoken languages because it is a visual language and it is difficult, if not impossible to learn ASL from a book alone.
 Static images on a page and text just do not convey the flow and motion of the language.
-Using Signing Savvy's video dictionary and related tools can help you learn and practice sign language.
-It is also a great reference to use on-the-fly when you need to know a particular sign.
+Using Signing Savvy can help you learn sign language.

-Use Signing Savvy in a variety of ways to practice your sign language skills, including:
+You can use Signing Savvy in a variety of ways, including:

 - Search the dictionary for signs you can't remember or don't know.
 Watch the video and read the sign descriptions and memory aids.